Toi Tipu Toi Rea – Emerging Māori Artist Grant

 Who can apply

-To apply for the Toi Tipu Toi Rea grant, you must be:
+To apply for the Toi Tipu Toi Rea - Emerging Artist Fund, you must be:

-- Māori, and your proposed project must be managed or directed by Māori
+- Tangata Whenua Māori, or your proposed project must be managed or directed by Māori

 - a New Zealand citizen or permanent resident (each individual)